SkygearIO/guides/advanced/server.md

 Connections between different services are either [zmq](http://zeromq.org/) or HTTP.

-For authentication token, the default token store is JWT.
-If you use Redis or FS, you will need a redis or filesystem available for skygear-server.
+For authentication token, the default token store is `JWT`.
+If you use `Redis` or `FS`, you will need a Redis or file system available for skygear-server.

-In most repository you can find docker-compose config.

 ## Operating System